midlantica/LovelyBunchOfCoconuts/content/grifts/cancel-student-debt.md

 ---
 title: 'Cancel Student Debt'
-claim: 'Cancel Student Debt'
+grift: 'Cancel Student Debt'
-translation: 'Shift your bills to the plumber.'
+decode: 'Shift your bills to the plumber.'
 ---